- 1 Comprehensive advice for beginners on ‘how to set up a campsite’ from scratch – the profitable way.

 “…the caravan site had to have an enormous 8,000 ltr tank installed with an even more enormous two tiered soak away system.
 Doing most of the work ourselves it still cost an enormous budget busting €22,500.”

 …a forum thread from French Entree property website

 Advice from many is to find a depreciated campsite with the minimum of amenities which you intend to offer and simply bring the standard up to scratch.

 Some say the potential cost savings from avoiding the premium of an existing campsite business many be completely lost or even dwarfed by the eventual cost of ‘regulatory hoop gymnastics‘ when starting out from scratch.

-The merits either way are valid, but it depends on your ability to make the decision in confidence of long term profitability.
+The merits, either way, are valid, but it depends on your ability to make the decision in the confidence of long term profitability.